OpenOmics/mr-seek/docs/index.md

   </a>

   <p>
     This is the home of the pipeline, mr-seek.
-Its long-term goals: to accurately ...insert goal, to infer ..insert goal, and to boldly ..insert goal like no pipeline before!
+Its long-term goals: to perform Mendelian randomization analysis like no pipeline before!
   </p>

 </div>

 ## Overview
 Welcome to mr-seek's documentation!
-This guide is the main source of documentation for users that are getting started with the [long pipeline name](https://github.com/OpenOmics/mr-seek/).
+This guide is the main source of documentation for users that are getting started with the [Mendelian randomization pipeline](https://github.com/OpenOmics/mr-seek/).

 The **`./mr-seek`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
 Each of the available sub commands perform different functions: